 Public Finance Law Update 07/18/14

 We wanted to remind you about the upcoming deadline for participation in the Division of Enforcement of the Securities and Exchange Commission (“SEC”) Municipalities Continuing Disclosure Cooperation Initiative (“MCDC”).
-(Please see the attached initial update that we sent in March for a more detailed discussion of the MCDC).
 Under the MCDC, the SEC is encouraging municipal bond issuers and underwriters to self-report materially inaccurate statements in official statements regarding issuers’ prior compliance with continuing disclosure obligations.
 The SEC has set a September 9, 2014 deadline for issuers and underwriters to report and be eligible for the standardized settlement terms under the MCDC.

 We understand that some underwriters are in the process of reviewing past official statements to determine which bond issues and related issuers they will be reporting to the SEC.
 Therefore, you may receive notification in the next several weeks from an underwriter regarding such a report being filed for one or more of your bond or note issues.
 Some financial advisors are also conducting similar reviews and may be contacting you as well.